 The Good Stuff

-Contains sodium benzoate.
+I love how Earth-friendly this brand is.
+Their products contain sodium benzoate.
 I’m not particularly worried about this preservative, but it does knock this out of the Best Stuff category.

 Seventh Generation Disinfecting Multi-Surface Cleaner